gsemet/dopplerr/README.md

 Use my docker image:

     docker create \
-        --name subdlsrv \
+        --name doppplerr \
         -p 8000:8000 \
         -e PUID=<UID> \
         -e PGID=<GID> \
         -v <path/to/animes>:/animes \
         -v <path/to/movies>:/movies \
         -v <path/to/tvseries>:/tv \
-        stibbons31/subdlsrv
+        stibbons31/doppplerr

 Mount your media directory in `/media`.
 This directory exists in the docker image, so if you have several media directory (`/series`, `/tv`, `/animes`), mount them all in `/media` and set the following environment variable: `SUBDLSRC_BASEDIR=/media`.

 It is a good practive to run Sonarr and Radarr in their own container, so they also "see" their media in path such as `/series`, `/tv`, `/animes`.
-Mount these volume with the same name in the subdlsrv container.
+Mount these volume with the same name in the doppplerr container.
 They will all communicate with the same path.

 Base directory (`SUBDLSRC_BASEDIR environment variable`) can be used to put all these folder in same directory.
-If `SUBDLSRC_BASEDIR` is not defined, subdlsrv will assume the path communicated by Sonarr or Radarr also exists locally.
+If `SUBDLSRC_BASEDIR` is not defined, doppplerr will assume the path communicated by Sonarr or Radarr also exists locally.
 So mouth your series folder to `/series`, TV show folder to `/tv`, and animes to `/animes` and so on.

 #### Parameters